 World Flavors: Have your meal cooked right in front of you.
-Build your own skillet toss, quesadilla, or burrito-pick your ingredients.
+Build your own skillet toss or panini sandwich-pick your ingredients.

 Starbucks Coffee

 A full-service Starbucks is also in the Student Union.
 Hours during the fall and spring semesters are: Monday-Friday, 8 a.m.-5 p.m.